 Herculaneum is easily the most fascinating and mind-blowing site I have ever been to in my life.
 I still can’t wrap my head around the place, its history, and how well preserved the Herculaneum ruins are today.
 Overshadowed by Pompeii to its south, Herculaneum is lesser visited, yet offers a far better insight into Roman life in 79AD than Pompeii, in my opinion.
-This post will include everything you need to know before visiting Herculaneum from Naples and other places in Italy including tours, tickets, where to stay, and how to get there.
+This post will include everything you need to know before visiting Herculaneum from Naples and other places in Italy including tours, tickets, where to stay in Naples and Ercolano, and how to get there.

 TABLE OF CONTENTS

 - What to Know Before Visiting Herculaneum from Naples

 - Visiting Herculaneum from Other Cities and Places